 At least 50 players at the 2018 World Cup in Russia were born in France and nearly 30 percent of those were born in Paris.
 Many of those players come from the banlieues of Paris, sometimes low-income areas and often populated by immigrants.
 In line with FIFA's laws on international play, some Parisian-born players represented countries like Portugal, Morocco, Senegal, and Tunisia.
 Indeed, France may not be Eden, but it's an undeniable wellspring of footballing brilliance.

-And amid all that talent, Mbappé and Co. have distinguished themselves (for both club and country).
+And amid all that talent (and despite all the ignorance and bullshit), Mbappé and Co. have distinguished themselves — for both club and country.

 . . .

 France continues to suffer the violence of racial and religious unrest, and despite that tragedy and trauma (and all the ill-conceived attempts to shoehorn Les Bleus into some Elysian ideal), the team’s talented players captivate and inspire.
 Reflecting on his 1998 World Cup win, Zidane said: “It was not about religion, the colour of your skin, we didn’t care about that, we were just together and enjoyed the moment.”

 And last year, Mbappé told an interviewer: “For me, football is more than just a sport . . .
 People come to the stadium to forget their lives for 90 minutes, and it’s up to us to take care of them, to take them out of their seats so they fall asleep with stars in their eyes.”